 - B16.
-Vibration caused by construction at any residence or structure outside the site must be limited to: - (a) for structural damage, the latest version of DIN 4150-3 (1992-02) Structural vibration Effects of vibration on structures (German Institute for Standardisation, 1999); and - (b) for human exposure, the acceptable vibration values set out in the Environmental Noise Management Assessing Vibration: a technical guideline (DEC, 2006) (as may be updated or replaced from time to time). - B17.
-Vibratory compactors must not be used closer than 30 metres from residential buildings unless vibration monitoring confirms compliance with the vibration criteria specified in Condition B16. - B18.
-The limits in Conditions B16 and B17 apply unless otherwise outlined in a CNVMP, approved as part of the CEMP required by Condition C2 of this consent.
+Vibration caused by construction and operation at any residence or structure outside the site must be limited to: - (a) for structural damage, the criteria set in the latest version of DIN 4150-3:2016-12 Vibration In Buildings Part 3: Effects on Structures (German Institute for Standardisation, 2016); and - (b) for human exposure, the acceptable vibration values set out in the Environmental Noise Management Assessing Vibration: a technical guideline (DEC, 2006) (as may be updated or replaced from time to time). - B17.
+The Applicant must offer and, if the offer is accepted, implement monitoring of vibration levels during construction at all residential properties within 200 metres of the site boundary, to the satisfaction of the Planning Secretary.
+Any